Home

 The Origin of the Chanukah Light

-Olive oil is of deep significance in Hanukkah symbols.
+Olive oil is the most enlightening of Hanukkah symbols.
 There is a tradition that Noach squeezed the oil from the very olive brought by the dove, gave the vial to his son Shem who entrusted it to Avraham.
 From Avraham it was passed it along throughout the generations until King David hid it in the Beis HaMikdash, waiting until the time for which it was destined.

 This vial was the nes pach shemen, the miracle vial of oil the Maccabees used to light the Menorah and rededicate the Temple.
 This is the vial of pure olive oil that transcended the laws of nature and miraculously burned for eight days.